akbartus/WebAR-Coloring/README.md

 ### **Instructions**
 The repository contains the implementations/demos for:
-* MindAR.js:
+* MindAR.js (see mindarjs folder)
-* AR.js:
+* AR.js (see arjs folder)
-* SimpleAR:
+* SimpleAR (see simplear folder)

-Besides these, the repository contains A-Frame component, which can be used in the following way:
+Besides these, the repository contains A-Frame component (see a-frame-component folder), which can be used in the following way:

 ```html
 <html>